コンテンツにスキップ

 fig3

-I also want local artists to not just stop at FAS, but to take off as a hub, and use this as an opportunity to connect with the outside world.
-Until now, there was no such place, so it seems that Fujisawa's artists often traveled outside the city themselves.
-We also hope that it will become a place like a port where you can go out and come back.
+We also want local artists to not just stop at FAS, but to have a place where they can take off as a hub, and to be able to connect with the outside world.
+Until now, there was no such place, so it seems that Fujisawa artists often went outside the city on their own.
+We also hope that it will become a place like a port where they can return even if they go out.

 Communication between citizens and artists